YuanGongND/llm_speech_emotion_challenge/README.md

 - We will send out the evaluation data on June 15th (tentative).
 - Participants must submit their predictions by June 20th (tentative) to be eligible for the final assessment and potential awards.
-- You can submit a paper to SLT2024, it will be included in the main SLT 2024 proceedings once accepted.
+- You can submit a 6-page paper to SLT2024 (by June 20th), it will be included in the main SLT 2024 proceedings once accepted.

 ## What Can Be Explored?